yiyuma/technical-tutorials/Spring/Allgemein.md

 - Setter Injection
   - Use this when you have optional dependencies
   - if dependency is not provided, your app can provide reasonable default logic.
+- Field Injection
+  - does not recommended, because it maked the code harder to unit test

 **@Autowired vs. @Inject**
 @Autowired: matches by type: class or interface